| |

 In addition to being 100% gluten free, they have tons of options for vegans and vegetarians too.

 The funny part was that after biting into them, we could not, for the life of us, tell which one was the vegan taco and which was the fish.
-Which is generally a good sign (we figured it out eventually, but it took a solid minute or two of examining the fried items).

 The yucca fries and plantains are also fantastic, because of course they are.